Micronutrients: The Unsung Heroes of Indian Diets

 Why Micronutrient Deficiency Is So Common Today

-Deficiencies are rising in Indian Households and here’s the reason why:
+Deficiencies are rising in Indian households, and here’s why:

 1. Over-Polished and Refined Foods